sidneycadot/WindowFunctions/README.md

 Calculations of Chebyshev windows depend on the ability to perform Fourier transforms, and calculation of Kaiser windows depend on the availability of the modified Bessel function I0(x).
-Implementation of these functions is included, which means that there are no external dependencies.
+Implementations of these functions are included, which means that there are no external dependencies.

 The implementation does not use dynamic stack allocation (malloc), enhancing suitability for application in embedded applications.
 However, if you intend to use the 'chebwin()' function, see its specific notes below, since it may temporarily use a considerable amount of stack space.

 All floating-point calculations are performed using double precision.